diggahdee/diggahdee.github.io/_drafts/_to-dos.md

 - get domaim working
 - look at how preview Jekyll draft
 - DONE - turn the following disclaimer code into a reusable component, and replace in code
+- A part of the confusion is the ambiguity of the words and there meaning.
+Create a section for terms.
+Can I link to strongs?